7105 West 44th Ave.

-Which is why it is always a good idea to enlist the expertise of a skilled personal financial planner, who can help you maximize your savings strategies.
-Here are some of the most common money management mistakes that you should avoid to achieve a more successful financial future:
+This is why it is always a good idea to enlist the expertise of a skilled personal financial planner who can help you maximize your savings strategies.
+Here are some of the most common money management mistakes that you should avoid to achieve a more prosperous financial future:

 Don't Put All Of Your Eggs In One Basket: This is an old, clichéd expression for a reason: people continue to do it, even though it rarely, if ever, yields positive results.
 For example, if you decide to invest solely in your company stock, and your company should happen to fail or falter, you might find yourself in severe financial trouble.

 Solution: Limit investment in company stock to ten percent of your investment portfolio.

 Don't Hire A Financial Advisor or Planner Without Doing Your Research: The advice that this person will give you is crucial to both your financial present and future.
 This is why it is essential to research anyone and everyone before deciding to hire them.